 Learn more about the hacker mentality and how to stop them with our free penetetration testing email course.

 The Hired Gun

 What many do not understand about the Dark Web is that a virtual arms bazaar exists for malware, malicious code and other “weapons” that anyone with a little bit of knowledge can purchase and use for their own, usually nefarious, purposes.
 Naturally, this inevitably leads to hackers marketing their skills online.
+This is a commercial form of hacker mentality.
 If I don’t have the requisite skills to accomplish a hack or attack against my target, I can pay someone who will gladly do it for me.

 I have seen advertisements that will allow me to hire someone to: break into a Facebook or other social media accounts, disrupt systems of a business or institution, steal data, fake or plant incriminating evidence against someone, up to and including child pornography.
 The Russian Mob is the largest supplier and employer of hired guns, as well as a ton of malicious code for sale.
 Recently, they were even able to break Oracle’s MICROS point-of-sale systems to live-capture credit card data as cards are being swiped.
 This type of hacker is one of the most dangerous, because ethics and scruples are left at the door.
 If they’re doing their job right, they’re very hard to trace and identify when they’ve breached a system.